Atlas975/Notes/MediaCoding/Optical_flow.md

 	- **Neighbours move together**: neighbouring patches of pixels have the same motion vector, allowing for correspondence to be found at the patch level

 ## Colour consistency equation
-- Used to calculate motion be
+- Used to calculate motion between two frames under the optical flow assumptions
-- Because motion is assumed to be small, the

-- Used to estimate t

 $$I_{x}u+I_{y}v+I_{t}=0$$
 $$I_{x},I_{y}=\text{Image gradients}$$